jamesmorrisuk/ukveganrecipes/_posts/2020-03-01-no-knead-pretzel-rolls.md

     rolls.**

-    Boil a suitably sized saucepan with water about half way full and add 80 grams of baking soda, stir to dissolve.&nbsp;
+    Fill a suitable sized saucepan with water about half way full and add 80 grams of baking soda, stir to dissolve.
+Heat until it reaches a boil.

     Place your rolls one or two at a time into the pot of boiling water